Katherine Grasso, Ph.D.

 Dr. Katherine Grasso received her Ph.D. from the University of California, Davis in 2015.
 Within health communication, she focused on health information-seeking behavior.
 Her research aimed to gain insight into the circumstances that lead people to remain uninformed (actively or passively) about their health.
 More currently, Dr. Grasso’s research examines how open communication, rather than avoidance, can contribute to more effective and comprehensive sexual education.

 At the University of California, Davis, Professor Grasso taught courses in Media Effects, Communication Theory, and Research Methods.
-Since being at DeSales University, Dr. Grasso has developed the Health Communication major, which will officially begin in the fall of 2017.
+Since being at DeSales University, Dr. Grasso has developed the health communication major, which officially began in the fall of 2017.
 Additionally, she has taught a variety of communication courses related to gender, health, media, persuasion, theory, business, and public speaking.

 Grasso, K. L., & Bell, R. A. (2015).
 Understanding health information seeking: A test of the risk perception attitude framework.
 Journal of Health Communication, 20, 1406-1414.